MarioGranada/jobsityCalendar/README.md

 ### Important disclaimer
 Main code is at `develop` branch which is intended to be merged into `master` at a given tag/version point as per any real product project scenario.

+Remind also to activate `CORS` plugin/extension in you given browser so all features work properly (i.e. extenral APIs)

 ## Available Scripts

 In the project directory, you can run: